Håkan Svensson

 Alf Tommy Håkan Svensson (born 20 January 1970) is a Swedish former professional footballer who played as a goalkeeper.

 He is best remembered for representing Halmstads BK between 1990 and 2002, with which he won two Allsvenskan titles as well as the 1994–95 Svenska Cupen.
 He also represented AIK, Paralimni FC, IF Elfsborg, BK Häcken, and Malmö FF during a career that spanned between 1990 and 2006.

 A full international between 1998 and 2001, he won three caps for the Sweden national team.
 He also represented the Sweden Olympic team at the 1992 Summer Olympics.

 Club career

-Svensson represented Halmstads BK between 1990–2002, winning Allsvenskan twice in 1997 and 2000 and the 1994–95 Svenska Cupen.
+Svensson represented Halmstads BK between 1990 and 2002, winning Allsvenskan twice in 1997 and 2000 and the 1994–95 Svenska Cupen.
 In 2003 he moved to rival team AIK claiming he wanted to win titles.
 This failed and his contract was ended in 2004 after some disagreements with the club.
 In early 2005 he signed a six-month contract with Paralimni FC from Cyprus, later in 2005 he returned to Sweden as a back-up goalkeeper for IF Elfsborg.
 He also represented BK Häcken and Malmö FF in 2006.
 He retired as a player at the end of Allsvenskan in 2007.